olofholmberg/master-thesis-implementation/README.md

 ## Provide network to the guest VM

-In order to pass a network device to the guest in seL4 the simulation has to be started with the following command:
+In order to pass a network device to the guest VM in seL4 the simulation has to be started with the following command:

 ```
 sudo ./simulate --extra-qemu-args="-netdev tap,id=mynet0,ifname=tap0,script=no,downscript=no -device virtio-net,netdev=mynet0,mac=52:55:00:d1:55:01,disable-modern=on,disable-legacy=off"